jbavari/jbavari.github.io/source/_posts/2014-06-11-unit-testing-angularjs-services.markdown

 title: "Unit Testing AngularJS Services"
 date: 2014-06-11 17:52
 comments: true
-categories: javascript angularjs localstorage jasmine karma
+categories: javascript angularjs localstorage jasmine karma nodejs
 ---

 I've been using AngularJS a lot lately.
 Since I do a lot of Javascript, that means I'm prone to make a lot of runtime script errors.